mgeier/insipid-sphinx-theme/doc/intro.rst

     Most navigational tools can be hidden (and are in fact hidden by default), providing a maximum of screen real estate for and a minimum of distraction from your content.
+    Only if your browser window is extremely wide, the sidebar will be shown on the initial visit.
+This can be configured with :theme-option:`initial_sidebar_visibility_threshold`.

 accessible
     *Help needed!*